matteocargnelutti/this-is-not-a-framework/README.md

 As for the other out-of-the-box features of this boilerplate, this will likely not cover all uses cases, and you are encouraged to use a more sturdy custom navigation system to cover specific needs.

 ### Taking control
-The `changeScreen(screenName)` method of `<app-root>` can be called directly to switch to a specific screen, without using hash-based navigation:
+The `changeScreen(screenName)` method of `<app-root>` can be called directly to switch to a specific screen without using hash-based navigation:

 ```javascript
 let appRoot = document.querySelector('app-root');